 The IBC Executive Leadership Team is responsible for carrying out the goals and strategies of the organization.

-Byron M. Adkins, Jr., is the Director of the Department of the Interior's Interior Business Center.
-He came to IBC with over 17 years of public and military service (U.S. Army).
-As the IBC Director, Byron is responsible for leading the delivery of shared services to support Interior offices and bureaus, as well as over 150 other federal agencies.
-He oversees a workforce of 900+ personnel charged with the mission of providing business support services to client agencies so they may focus on achieving their missions.
+Quan M. Boatman is currently serving as the acting IBC Director.
+In that role, Quan is responsible for leading the delivery of shared services to support Interior offices and bureaus, as well as over 150 other federal agencies.
+She oversees a workforce of 900+ personnel charged with the mission of providing business support services to client agencies so they may focus on achieving their missions.

 With nearly 20 years of professional career experience (11 with the federal government), she is recognized as an expert in cost reduction and program efficiencies which result in improved management of organizational and budget resources to eliminate waste, streamline processes, and implement continuous improvement processes.